Businesses find ways to deal with late-paying customers

 NEW YORK — In the first few years after Julie Mullen and Elizabeth Grace launched their public relations firm, they found it was hard to get some clients to pay.

-"When you can't pay your freelancers because your clients aren't paying, you've got to do something about that," says Mullen, co-owner of The Buzz Agency, a public relations firm based in Palm Beach, Florida.
+“When you can’t pay your freelancers because your clients aren’t paying, you’ve got to do something about that,” said Mullen, co-owner of the Buzz Agency, a public relations firm based in Palm Beach, Fla.

-She and Grace created a policy requiring clients to pay the first month's fee before any work would be performed.
-And if later in the working relationship clients didn't pay for work already done, the partners sent reminders and past due notices — and then "personally show up to a place of business and insist we weren't leaving until payment was in our hand," Mullen says.
+She and Grace created a policy requiring clients to pay the first month’s fee before any work would be performed.
+And if later in the working relationship clients didn’t pay for work already done, the partners sent reminders and past-due notices — and then “personally show up to a place of business and insist we weren’t leaving until payment was in our hand,” Mullen said.

-Customers and clients who are late-payers or non-payers cost small businesses time as well as money, forcing owners to chase down payments, hire collection agencies and attorneys and file lawsuits.
+Customers and clients who are late payers or nonpayers cost small businesses time and money, forcing owners to chase down payments, hire collection agencies and attorneys and file lawsuits.
 If the economy slows or falls into recession in the near future, it could be even harder to collect from customers — businesses and consumers — who are short of cash.
-But many owners protect themselves and their cash flows by asking for money up front or making sure they only take on clients and customers who pose the least amount of risk.
+But many owners protect themselves and their cash flows by asking for money up front or making sure they take on only clients and customers who pose the least amount of risk.

 Small businesses are already taking longer to pay their creditors, according to the PAYDEX index.
 The index, which reflects payment activity for companies with under $5 million in revenue, fell 0.27% in the second quarter compared with the first three months of the year, according to Dun & Bradstreet Corp., which compiles the index.
 The index was up 0.15% from a year earlier.

-Many owners don't formulate a payment policy until they've encountered a customer or client who wouldn't or couldn't pay.
+Many owners don’t formulate a payment policy until they have encountered a customer or client who wouldn’t or couldn’t pay.

-Marsha Kelly, who has owned consulting and manufacturing businesses, remembers thinking, "this is never happening again" after a retailer refused to pay for a shipment of perfume.
-It was early in Kelly's manufacturing career, and she was so anxious to make the sale she didn't worry about payment when the order was placed.
-She then found herself in the same situation as many manufacturers — they invest money to have their products made and shipped, and they're out the cash until they're paid.
+Marsha Kelly, who has owned consulting and manufacturing businesses, remembers thinking, “this is never happening again” after a retailer refused to pay for a shipment of perfume.
+It was early in Kelly’s manufacturing career, and she was so eager to make the sale she did not worry about payment when the order was placed.
+She then found herself in the same situation as many manufacturers — they invest money to have their products made and shipped, and they are out the cash until they’re paid.

 “I called, went over there, almost camped out and took back the unsold merchandise,” Kelly says.
 “But I never got any money.”

-Now Kelly, who runs her management consulting business out of her Peconic, New York, home, has a protocol to ensure she's paid.
-If clients are more than a week late, they get a friendly email or letter to remind them.
-After two weeks, "they get a less-friendly email asking for payment," Kelly says.
+Now Kelly, who runs her management consulting business out of her Peconic, N.Y., home, has a protocol to ensure she is paid.
+If clients are more than a week late, they get a friendly e-mail or letter to remind them.
+After two weeks, “they get a less-friendly e-mail asking for payment,” Kelly says.

-If there's still no money forthcoming, Kelly calls or visits and after some small talk, "I would bring up the late payment, simply saying, can I pick up a check?"
+If money is still not forthcoming, Kelly calls or visits and, after small talk, “I would bring up the late payment, simply saying, can I pick up a check?”

 But she says, “I never shamed them by stating how late it was, and how it negatively affected my business.
 I have found that the less emotion the better.”